brunck/reproductions/BindablePropertyConcurrencyRepro/README.md

 ```

 (A few generic-type-argument frames collapsed to `[...]` for readability; nothing diagnostic was in
 them.
-This is the concrete illustration of "B is masked on iOS": the call never gets past
+This is exactly what UIKit's thread-affinity check masks, and how much: on *this* call, on the
-`UILabel.set_TextColor` to reach `Element.OnBindablePropertySet`/the `HashSet` at all, unlike
+background thread, execution never gets past `UILabel.set_TextColor` to reach
-Android where the race wins and the real corruption surfaces instead.)
+`Element.OnBindablePropertySet`/the `HashSet`, whereas on Android the same call reaches the set and
+corrupts it.
+What the check does not do is prevent the corruption — the first trace in this section
+is the same scenario killing the process from thread 1.)
 </details>

 ## Suggested direction